pablodip/PablodipAdminModuleBundle/docs/advanced-usage.md

 ## Filters (advanced search)

 Want to offer a standard filter interface to your admin users?
 Easy peasy.
-First make sure any fields that you want to filter on have been added in your admin module in the normal way via the `model_fields` option.
-Now, there are two approaches...
+First make sure any fields that you want to filter on have been added in your admin module in the normal way via the `model_fields` option, then follow the instructions in this section:

+### Choose or create a filter class, and configure your fields

+There are two approaches...

 If you want to filter via a normal string `LIKE '%foo%'`-style approach, or a boolean field, add the following into your field definition: